 By Dr. David Rideout

-Dr. David Rideout is the lead physician at Doctors Express, Saugus office, one of 10 Eastern Mass offices, offering seven-day walk-in urgent medical care.
-He can be reached at 781-233-1000.
-Visit their website, www.DoctorsExpressBoston.com.
-Archives of articles from previous issues can be read at www.fiftyplusadvocate.com.
+Doctor Rideout is the lead physician at Doctors Express in the Saugus Center, one of 14 Eastern Massachusetts offices, offering seven-day walk-in urgent medical care.
+For more information visit our website at www.DoctorsExpressBoston.com.
+Read additional articles archived on www.fiftyplusadvocate.com.